bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 Automatic navigation respects manually-defined edges.
 If you want to override specific connections, you can still use `DirectionalNavigationMap::add_edge()` or `add_symmetrical_edge()`, and those connections will take precedence over the auto-generated ones.
 You may also call `auto_generate_navigation_edges()` directly, if you have multiple UI layers (though may not be widely used)

-### Why This Matters

-This feature dramatically simplifies UI navigation setup:

-- **Less boilerplate**: No need to manually wire up dozens or hundreds of navigation connections
-- **Works with dynamic UIs**: Automatically adapts when UI elements are added, removed, or repositioned
-- **Flexible**: Mix automatic and manual navigation as needed
-- **Configurable**: Tune the algorithm to match your UI's needs

-Whether you're building menus, inventory screens, or any other gamepad/keyboard-navigable UI, automatic directional navigation makes it much easier to create intuitive, responsive navigation experiences.

 ## Fullscreen Material